department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 ### Modified life at age 65

 - Available on all programs except those that start with "K"
 - This is a permanent plan.
-A permanent life insurance plan means that as long as you continue making your premium payments, your plan doesn't expire.
+A permanent life insurance plan means that as long as you continue making your premium payments, your plan stays active.
 - Cheapest permanent plan
 - Must be purchased before you turn 61 years old
-- Face amount of policy decreases by 50% the day before your 65th birthday, but your premium payments remain the same for your lifetime
+- Face amount of policy decreases by 50% the day before your 65th birthday, but your premium payments stay the same for your lifetime
 - When you turn 65 and your policy face value decreases, you can buy additional insurance to replace what you lost.
 Additional insurance costs $6.58 per month per $1000.00.
 - Has loan and cash value